The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability

-\section{Introduction}
+\section{0\qquad Introduction}

 We begin by stating the Steinhaus-Weil Theorem in its simplest form (Steinhaus [Ste] for the line, Weil [Wei, \S 11, p.
-50] for a locally compact group, Grosse-Erdmann [GroE]):
+50] for a Polish locally compact group, Grosse-Erdmann [GroE]):

-\textbf{Theorem SW. } \textit{In a locally compact Polish group with (left) Haar measure }$\eta $\textit{, for non-null Borel }$B$\textit{, } $B^{-1}B$ \textit{(and likewise }$BB^{-1}$\textit{) contains a neighbourhood of the identity.}
+\textbf{Theorem SW. } \textit{In a locally compact Polish group }$ G $\textit{\ with (left) Haar measure }$\eta _{G}$\textit{, for non-null Borel }$B$\textit{, }$B^{-1}B$ \textit{(and likewise }$BB^{-1}$\textit{) contains a neighbourhood of the identity.}

+The context we work in here and throughout, unless otherwise stated, is that groups and spaces are assumed separable.
+This both simplifies the exposition and emphasizes that we need only the axiom of Dependant Choices (DC -- `what is needed to make induction work'), rather than the Axiom of Choice (AC); cf. [BinO7].
+For comments concerning non-separable settings, see \S 8.1.

 The interior-point property of the measure-theoretically `non-negligible' set $B$ of the theorem is referred to as the \textit{Steinhaus-Weil property} , which encompasses the category variant due to Piccard [Pic] and Pettis [Pet], cf. Cor.
 2$^{\prime }$ and Th.
-7B.
+7B (by reference, when appropriate, to the \textit{quasi-interior} of a set -- the largest open set equivalent to it modulo a meagre set).
 This important result has many ramifications; for example, it is basic to the theory of regular variation -- see e.g. [BinGT, Th.
 1.1.1].

 We are also concerned here with its converse, the Simmons-Mospan theorem ([Sim, Th.
 1], [Mos, Th.
-7]), stated in its simplest form:
+7], recently rediscovered in the abelian case [BarFF, Th.
+10]), stated in its simplest form.

 \textbf{Theorem SM}. \textit{In a locally compact Polish group, a Borel measure has the Steinhaus-Weil property if and only if it is absolutely continuous with respect to Haar measure}.